Visitors to Residency Program in Wisconsin

 All of our sleeping accommodations and the majority of our facilities are ground-floor accessible.
 The majority of the common areas including our dining hall/kitchen, main lodge, and library are wheelchair accessible.

 All common restrooms and a selection of private restrooms within sleeping accommodations are wheelchair accessible.
+Accessible private restrooms feature a raised toilet seat and shower chair.
 Additionally, all common restrooms are gender-inclusive.

 We are prepared to produce or facilitate accommodations such as large print materials, wheelchair ramps, travel assistance, adjusted or private sleeping accommodations, and any other actions that our volunteer staff are reasonably able to fulfill.